Top 10 Watery Adventures

 The Kettle River cuts its watery swath through the heart of Boundary Country.
 Beginning in the Monashee Mountains, it winds south and east, across the international border at Midway then back into Canada again at Grand Forks, where the Granby River joins it.
 Drive, ride or hike past its shores on a warm summer day and you’re bound to see pockets of activity, where people have gathered to beat the heat in the river’s cool, running waters.

-Gather the whole clan for a day at Christina Lake Provincial Park (Play/Parks) where the 350 m (1,148 ft) golden beach slopes gently into the shallows.
+There’s more to explore than lakes and rivers.
+Gather the whole clan for a day at Christina Lake Provincial Park where the 350 m (1,148 ft) golden beach slopes gently into the shallows.
 Go for a dip.
 Paddle your kayak or canoe searching for ancient First Nations pictographs still visible along the eastern shore, north of Texas Point.
 Explore endless shorelines covered in old-growth cedar and hemlock at Gladstone (Texas Creek) Provincial Park.
 Discover that time spent at Christina Lake is as restorative as any day at the spa.

 Enjoy our Waterfalls

 You never know what you’ll find around the corner on your next hike.
+Once you’ve explored our lake & rivers, it’s time to be awed by our waterfalls.
 Hikes around Midway and Greenwood and south of Christina Lake include spectacular scenery and waterfalls.

 Boundary Creek Falls